flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-03-08-control-effort-in-api-design/index.md

 ![Browser API as a cheese][img-browser-api-2]

 That led us into the situation we are in today.
-There's the flat API for common cases with a bunch of "holes" drilled into it to get to the lower-level functionality browsers have (and had for a while.)
+There's that flat API for common cases with a bunch of "holes" drilled into it to get to the lower-level functionality browsers have (and had for a while).

 That's why we can draw arbitrary shapes on an HTML canvas, but we can't make those shapes a proper part of DOM, CSSOM or AOM (Accessibility Object